Bennyz7834/LoadedDock/README.md

 - **setVectorBetweenLocations** - Returns a Vector3d of two locations.

 ### Location
-- **setRandomLoccation** Returns a Location with random values in the range of the specified locations.
+- **setRandomLocation** - Returns a Location with random values in the range of the specified locations.

 ---